ChromeGaming/Dot-Box/README.md

 If you are interested to contribute in this project, this is how to start contribute ( note: all PRs opened for GSSOC should point to the develop branch )
 <!-- in detail -->

-1. Fork the repo and while forking uncheck the box " Copy the master branch only " and it should be like this:
+1. Fork the repo and while forking uncheck the box " Copy the master branch only " and it should be like this: <br>
    ![alt text](<Screenshot 2024-05-21 202707.png>)

 2. After forking, clone the repo to your local machine.